“I just want it to work.”

 I write books, I answer questions, and I educate on important technology topics and trends.

-And I just generally share my passion and excitement for the possibilities I believe personal technology holds.
+I share my experience, my passion, and my excitement for the possibilities I believe personal technology holds.

-That means you’ll find one of the most important and hard to come by things on the internet: answers, written in a way that you can understand.
+That means you’ll find one of the most important and hard to come by things on the internet: answers, written in a way that you can understand, to give you confidence.

-I may not have every answer, but I do try to make sure that I take on the important stuff – the questions that people are asking most often and the most important things you can be doing right now to keep your computer – and yourself – empowered and safe.
+I may not have every answer, but I do try to make sure I tackle the important stuff — the questions people are asking most often and the most important things you can be doing right now to keep your computer — and yourself — empowered and safe.

-The important stuff that take you from fear and frustration to “It just works”.
+The important stuff that take you from fear and frustration to “It just works”, with confidence.

 I want to make technology work for everyone.